 For practicality, one advantage of the Fusion is that it is waterproof even without a case.
 However, the One X has two waterproof housings available.

-The Fusion has slightly more detail for both photos and videos, and noticeably better dynamic range.
-However, I expect that with the One X’s HDR Video mode and HDR photo mode, the gap in dynamic range would be much narrower.
-Moreover, ONE X appears to have better optics with more consistent sharpness throughout the frame, and almost no chromatic aberration even at the stitch line).
+The Fusion has slightly more detail for videos, and noticeably better dynamic range for videos.
+For photos, the ONE X has better dynamic range in HDR mode.
+I expect that with the One X’s HDR Video mode, the gap in dynamic range for video would be much narrower.
+Moreover, ONE X has more consistent sharpness throughout the frame.
 At the same time, the One X is almost half the cost of the Fusion, and has far more features such as the very useful 3K 100fps slow motion, Drift Shot, and Time Shift.
-Accordingly, in my opinion, assuming Insta360 can fix the HDR Video and HDR Photo mode, I believe the One X is a better overall camera than the Fusion, and is therefore probably the best 360 camera for consumers as of October 2018.
+Accordingly, in my opinion, assuming Insta360 can fix the HDR Video mode, I believe the One X is a better overall camera than the Fusion, and is therefore probably the best 360 camera for consumers as of October 2018.

 INSTA360 ONE X DISADVANTAGES AND PROBLEMS